 The Apple Pan in Westwood is the old school burger spot that gets all the hype, which is no surprise given the Westside bias in L.A. food coverage.
 Don’t get me wrong.
 It’s worth eating the occasional burger and slice of apple pie at The Apple Pan’s U-shaped counter, but neither compares to the versions you’ll find at Pie ‘N Burger in Pasadena.

 Pie ‘N Burger has plenty of history of its own.
-After all, it’s been located down the street from Caltech since 1963, and current owner Michael Osborn started working there in 1972.
+After all, it’s been in business down the street from Caltech since 1963, and current owner Michael Osborn started working there in 1972.
 That level of continuity shows in the food.

-The space is long and lean, with a counter running the length of the room and a few tables huddled together in back.
-The counter is clearly the best place to sit, affording views of the skilled grill men and the tantalizing pie case.
-Near the entrance, you’ll find the neon clock where it’s apparently always time to order pie.
+The space is long and lean.
+A counter runs the length of the room and a few tables huddle together in back.
+The counter is clearly the best place to sit, affording views of skilled grill men and the tantalizing pie case.

 Burgers all come with homemade Thousand Island dressing, pickles and crisp iceberg lettuce.
-I added a square of Swiss and meaty bacon slices to the juicy, char-grilled burger.
+I added a square of Swiss and meaty bacon slices to the juicy, griddled burger.

 The renowned hash browns are crisp and browned on one side, soft and buttery on the other side.
 They’re a little greasy, but still a solid side.